intel/ai-reference-models/quickstart/shot_boundary_detection/pytorch/transnetv2/inference/cpu/README.md

 * Set IOMP preload for better performance

-  IOMP should be installed in your conda env from the [General setup](#general-setup) section.
+  IOMP should be installed in your conda env.
+Set the following environment variables.
   ```
   export LD_PRELOAD=path/lib/libiomp5.so:$LD_PRELOAD
   ```